 Speech recognition in devices like Apple’s Siri is marketed as the future of technology and communication.
 Voice-activated systems like HAL in 2001: A Space Odyssey and the operating system in Her seem to plant a seed in people’s imaginations of AI systems that recognize speech and operate as efficient personal assistants.

-However, there has been a lot of controversy surrounding speech recognition, especially in regard to the dialects and accents understood by systems such as Siri.
+There has been a lot of controversy surrounding speech recognition, especially in regard to the dialects and accents understood by systems such as Siri.
 The website fusion.net published an editorial discussing this very issue of voice recognition, arguing that voice recognition systems discriminate against people with accents.
 The writer, Daniela Hernandez, cites several examples of people getting frustrated because their systems don’t recognize their accents.
 She argues that “tier 1” languages, such as English and Spanish, have a much lower error rate in speech recognition systems than “tier 2” languages– barring billions of people from using speech recognition.

 Hernandez’s argument exposes the politics and economics of speech recognition technology.
 US English is the accent with the lowest error rate, and the US is the biggest market for smart phones with speech recognition software.
 English is by far the most commonly used language used on the Internet.
 Because English, especially US English, is the language used as the “standard” today, US English is the language that holds the power, which puts non-native US English speakers at a disadvantage.